John-Tenning/VPC-Contest/README.md

 ### 1. Analysing the Resources

+a.
 There are 10 sections of English and Tamil version of Mahabharatham in the repo [resource](https://github.com/John-Tenning/VPC-Contest/tree/main/resources).
+b.
 There are unwanted characters like brackets and quotes.
+c.
 Both the files doesn't give equal number of sentences when spliting it using fullstop as delimiter.

 ### 2. Cleaning and Spliting of Datasets

+a.
 As programatic spliting of files doesn't give proper result , the files are first cleaned (removal of "",[],(),'') and sentences are split using [clean.py](https://github.com/John-Tenning/VPC-Contest/blob/main/clean.py) module.
-Once files are splitted,manual checking is done to merge and split sentences to make equal number of sentences in both English and Tamil file.
+b.
+Once files are split,manual checking is done to merge and split sentences to make equal number of sentences in both English and Tamil file.
+c.
 This manual checking is done so that each sentence of Tamil file corresponds to sentence of English file so that bleu score can be calculated.
+d.
 The cleaned files are saved in repo [Data](https://github.com/John-Tenning/VPC-Contest/tree/main/Align_Files) as two different folders named Tamilfiles and Englishfiles.
+e.
 They are saved in different folders because it makes file parsing to translation and calculating Bleu score easy.

 ### 3. Translating Files